aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 ---

-## The One Thing Semantic Injection Exposes
+## The one thing semantic injection exposes

 The 15% residual on semantic injection — instructions delivered through convincing corporate language with zero structural markers — cannot be closed by any regex-based or heuristic defense.